 When your prostate was biopsied, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
-The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from the biopsy.
+The information here is meant to help you understand medical language you might find in the pathology report from the prostate biopsy.

 Benign prostate tissue, benign prostate glands, and benign prostatic hyperplasia are terms that mean there is no cancer present.
 Benign prostatic hyperplasia (BPH) is also a term used to describe a common, benign type of prostate enlargement caused by an increase number of normal prostate cells.

 If this was helpful, donate to help fund patient support services, research, and cancer content updates.